Rapa Nui people: Interaction with the environment

 An apparent decline of Rapa Nui culture and society before European arrival in 1722 has been hypothesised to have been caused by the over-exploitation of the island's environment, most notably through deforestation of almost all the island's trees.
 This idea that Rapa Nui society collapsed came out of the imbalance between general resources present on the island, mainly population, timber, and food, and the energy- and resource-intensive feat of transporting and raising the moai.
 Genetic studies of Rapa Nui people have shown that there was not a pre-contact population collapse.

 The most prominent proponent of this explanation was Jared Diamond, who proposed a scenario for the "ecocide" on Easter Island in his 2005 book Collapse.
 Food resources may have been scarcer than in other areas of Polynesia because of factors like cooler climate, relative lack of rainfall, and high winds that lead to lower yields of common Polynesian crops, and a lack of biodiversity.
 A source of good timber is also currently absent from the island.
 Deforestation could have decreased crop yields due to soil erosion.
 Loss of wood could have necessitated a halt to the construction of fishing boats and of the moai.
 Although Easter Island currently has only 48 different kinds of plants as evidenced by botanical surveys of the island, it once possessed many more, shown through pollen analysis conducted on sediment layers from swamps or ponds.
 Plants no longer on the island include a giant palm, the Rapa Nui Palm, that showed signs of having been the largest palm species in the world, eclipsing the size of the Chilean Wine Palm.
 There are also signs of Easter Island's once possessing more diverse fauna; for example, the skeletal remains of 25 different species of nesting bird have been found on the island, but only 16 are currently observed.
 A trend of extinction and extirpation is a common occurrence when humans populate a new area because of what Diamond believes to be a tendency to overhunt and overexploit resources.
 Diamond hypothesizes that resource scarcity may have led to a civil war and resulting drop in population from 7,000 individuals pre-war to the 2,000 found in the first census of the island by missionaries in the 19th century.

 More recent pollen surveys of sediment cores have found the decline in certain plant species on Rapa Nui to have been uneven and gradual, occurring due to a variety of factors including drought, forest clearing, and feedback between human activity and landscape.

-Population decline of the Rapa Nui people has been linked to the arrival of Europeans and the diseases that commonly came with them, like smallpox, with several researchers having noted that pre-colonial Rapa Nui society was rather stable.
+Population decline of the Rapa Nui people has been linked to the arrival of Europeans and the diseases that commonly came with them, like smallpox, with several researchers having argued that pre-colonial Rapa Nui society was rather stable.